ETHZ-INS/BehaviorFlow/README.md

 ### Removing files or labels from the dataset

-At some points we might want to take a subset of of files from the USdata object or drop some of the labels.
-If we want to make a new USdata object with the first 10 sample for example we can use:
+Sometimes, we might want to take a subset of files from the USdata object or drop some labels.
+To create a new USdata object with the first 10 samples, for example, we can use:

 ``` r
 US_split <- SplitUSData(US, include = US$file_names[1:10])